grange85/ahfow-www/collections/_posts/2007/2007-02-12-pre-order-the-new-dean-britta-album.markdown

 - dean & britta
 tags: []
 ---

-<p>Dean & Britta's second album Back Numbers will be released by Zoe Records on the 27 February and can now be pre-ordered from A Shop Full of Wishes US (Amazon.com) and A Shop Full of Wishes UK (Amazon.co.uk).</p>
+Dean & Britta's second album Back Numbers will be released by Zoe Records on the 27 February and can now be pre-ordered from A Shop Full of Wishes US (Amazon.com) and A Shop Full of Wishes UK (Amazon.co.uk).